 Gene analysis is helpful to diagnose inherited causes of hypokalemic alkalosis.
 Examples are Liddle syndrome, glucocorticoid-remediable hypertension, Bartter syndrome, Gitelman syndrome, syndrome of AME, and CAH.

 The management of metabolic alkalosis depends primarily on the underlying etiology and on the patient’s volume status.
 In the case of vomiting, administer antiemetics, if possible.
 If continuous gastric suction is necessary, gastric acid secretion can be reduced with H2-blockers or more efficiently with proton-pump inhibitors.
 In patients who are on thiazide or loop diuretics, the dose can be reduced or the drug can be stopped if appropriate.
 Alternatively, potassium-sparing diuretics or acetazolamide can be added.
+Acetazolamide also appears safe and effective in patients with metabolic alkalosis following treatment of respiratory acidosis from exacerbations of chronic obstructive pulmonary disease.

 For a discussion of metabolic alkalosis in children, see Pediatric Metabolic Alkalosis.
 For a general review of acid-base regulation, see Metabolic Acidosis.